See how strong your tests really are—not just how much code they exercise.

 But there’s a problem:

-Line coverage tells you the percentage of lines containing executable code were executed—not whether your tests would catch a real bug.
+Line coverage tells you what was executed—not whether your tests would catch a real bug.

-Today, we’re launching Diffblue Test Quality Agent—a free tool that helps you understand how effective your tests actually are across Java and Python projects.
+Today, we’re launching Diffblue Test Quality Agent—a free tool that helps you understand how effective your tests actually are.

 The gap most teams can’t see